trisberg/mongo-music/accelerator-log.md

 ┃ ┃ ┃ ┃ ┃ ┃ ┃ ┃ ┗  Info Will replace regex '(?<unmodified>JavaVersion\.VERSION_)(\d+)' with '${unmodified}21'
 ┃ ┃ ┃ ┃ ┃ ┗ ┗ ┗ ╺ engine.transformations[1].validated.transformations[7].in.transformations[1].sources[1].validated.transformations[4].apply (OpenRewriteRecipe)
 ┃ ┃ ┃ ┃ ┃ ┏ engine.transformations[1].validated.transformations[7].in.transformations[2] (UniquePath)
+┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path '.tanzu/config/mongo-music-binding.yml', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/java/com/example/music/domain/Album.java', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/templates/header.html', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path '.gitignore', will use the one appearing last